Press enter to skip the top menu

 Part 2: Extend the above program so that the robot can retrace its journey back to the start.

 Part 3: Develop a new program that will make the robot keep moving forward until it detects an obstacle.
-Once an obstacle is detected the distance travelled by the robot is stored in an element of a list and then the robot makes a 90 degree left turn.
+Once an obstacle is detected the distance traveled by the robot is stored in an element of a list and then the robot makes a 90 degree left turn.
 This is repeated four times.
-Once the fourth part of the robot's journey is complete, the robot retraces is journey back to the beginnig, using the data stored in the list.
+Once the fourth part of the robot's journey is complete, the robot retraces is journey back to the beginning, using the data stored in the list.

 The following evidence of completion must be supplied: